 Arkansas Franchise Tax Information

 In practice, the Corporate franchise tax filing is typically handled by a tax accountant, as it requires detailed financial information.
-The LLC annual franchise tax filing looks more like a typical annual report, with a flat fee of $150.
+The LLC annual report is a simpler filing with just a $150 fee and basic company information.

-Importantly, non-payment of Franchise taxes can cause a company's state registration to be revoked, and Franchise taxes continue to accrue, even for revoked businesses, until the business is dissolved, withdrawn, or merged.
+Importantly, non-payment of franchise taxes (for corporations) or annual reports (for LLCs) can cause a company's state registration to be revoked.
+For corporations, franchise taxes continue to accrue, even for revoked businesses, until the business is dissolved, withdrawn, or merged.

 How to file Arkansas Franchise Tax for Corporations